intel/transfer-learning/tests/README.md

-# Testing TLK
+# Testing Intel® Transfer Learning Tool

-To run these tests, first install [tlk](/tlk) for TensorFlow and/or PyTorch.
+To run these tests, first install [tlt](/tlt) for TensorFlow and/or PyTorch.
 Then install the following dependencies:

 ```